iyidgnaw/PyDFS/README.md

   - Test coverage (put, get, delete) in python script(xinwen)
     - Check the result after every operation
     - List all supported test case.
-    - Add to git commit hook
-    - Remove all test related file to keep the repo clean
   - Expand this TODO

 ### Dev